lazy-media/fivem/README.md

   ```
   git clone https://github.com/lazy-media/fivem.git
   ```
-- Grab something to eat or a coffe and wait for this download...
+- Grab something to eat or a coffee and wait for this download...
 - Navigate to fivem with
   ```
   cd fivem/